 Self-Diagnosis

-Self-diagnosis is a golfer trying to identify the cause of their own swing fault without outside feedback, which is prone to error because feel is an unreliable guide to what the body is actually doing.
+Self-diagnosis is a golfer trying to identify the cause of their own swing fault without outside feedback.
+This is prone to error.
+This is because feel is an unreliable guide to what the body is actually doing.

-Self-diagnosis relies entirely on a golfer's internal sense of their own swing — how it felt, what they think they saw in their peripheral vision, or where they believe a miss came from.
-This is a reasonable starting point, but it runs into the same feel-vs-real gap that makes video review so valuable: the movements a golfer is most confident about are often not the ones a camera actually confirms, especially for fast, largely unconscious parts of the downswing.
+Self-diagnosis relies entirely on a golfer's internal sense of their own swing.
+This means how it felt, what they think they saw in their peripheral vision, or where they believe a miss came from.
+This is a reasonable starting point.
+But it runs into the same feel-vs-real gap that makes video review.
+As a result, valuable.
+This means the movements a golfer is most confident about are often not the ones a camera actually confirms, especially for fast, largely unconscious parts of the downswing.

-Self-diagnosis tends to be most reliable for slower, more consciously controlled elements — grip, setup, alignment — and least reliable for fast, automatic elements like sequencing, wrist angles in the downswing, or exact impact position, which is exactly where a trained eye or video review adds the most value over guessing alone.
+Self-diagnosis tends to be most reliable for slower, more consciously controlled elements.
+This means grip, setup, alignment.
+This means and least reliable for fast, automatic elements like sequencing, wrist angles in the downswing, or exact impact position.
+This is exactly where a trained eye or video review adds the most value over guessing alone.

 Self-diagnosis is not something to avoid entirely — noticing a consistent pattern in ball flight or divots is valid, useful information.
 The key limitation is treating a self-diagnosed cause as confirmed without checking it against video or outside feedback, since a confident but wrong self-diagnosis can send weeks of practice in the wrong direction.

-A golfer self-diagnoses their slice as "swinging too hard" and eases off their swing speed for weeks with no improvement, because the actual cause — an over-the-top path — was never addressed.
+A golfer self-diagnoses their slice as "swinging too hard" and eases off their swing speed for weeks with no improvement.
+This is.
+This is because the actual cause.
+This means an over-the-top path.
+This means was never addressed.

 Common mistakes